data301-2021-winter1/project-group-46-project-1/README.md

 ## Team Members

 - Person 1: one sentence about you!
+My name is Philip Okorie.
+I am a very passionate and cool guy
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!